2 Trade Shows, 2 Portraits Of The American Conservation Movement

 "We need to continue to mature as an industry and take a page from the playbook of the National Rifle Association, and turn public lands policies and championing them into a primary binary voting issue," said Peter Metcalf, retired CEO of Black Diamond Equipment.

 A week later, the National Rifle Association opened its Great American Outdoor Show in Pennsylvania.
-The show is free for NRA members, and next to booths selling hunting and fishing gear is a shop where attendees can buy shirts with the words "From My Cold Dead Hands" or tchotchkes that reference the Constitution's Second Amendment.
+The show is free for new or renewing NRA members, and next to booths selling hunting and fishing gear is a shop where attendees can buy shirts with the words "From My Cold Dead Hands" or tchotchkes that reference the Constitution's Second Amendment.

 The show bills itself as celebrating "hunting, fishing and outdoor traditions treasured by millions of Americans and their families."

-Note: A previous version of this story incorrectly stated that the Great American Outdoor Show is free to all National Rifle Association members.
-It is free only to new members or to those who renew or upgrade their membership in the NRA.